-4. For the smartphone Wi-Fi setting, input the camera SSID and Password.
+4. For the smartphone Wi-Fi setting, input the camera "SSID:" and "Password:".

-When the message "Start up the phone app." appears on the camera's monitor screen, it means that the martheore has established a wireless connection with the smartphone has established a wireless connection with the camera.
+When the message "Start up the phone app." appears on the camera's monitor screen, it means that the smartphone has established a wireless connection with the camera.